ubc-systopia/netshaper/evaluation/microbenchmarks/README.md

 ```bash
 ./build.sh
 ```
-With the successful build of the middlebox, build peer1 container with the following command:
+With the successful build of the middlebox, build the peer1 container with the following command:
 ```bash
 docker build -t peer1 ./peer1/
 ```